 After an inspection in which a violation of St. 2016, c.
 334, as amended by St. 2017, c.
 55,

 M.G.L. c.
 94G, M.G.L. c.
-94I, 935 CMR 500.000, or 935 CMR 501.000 is observed or a violation is otherwise determined to have occurred, the Commission shall issue a deficiency statement citing every violation identified, a copy of which shall be left with or sent to the Marijuana Establishment
+94I, 935 CMR 500.000: Adult Use of Marijuana, or 935 CMR 501.000: Medical Use of Marijuana is observed or a violation is otherwise determined to have occurred, the Commission shall issue a deficiency statement citing every violation identified, a copy of which shall be left with or sent to the Marijuana Establishment

 500.320: Plans of Correction

-A Marijuana Establishment shall submit to the Commission a written plan of correction for any violations cited in the deficiency statement issued pursuant to 935 CMR 500.310, within ten business days after receipt of the statement.
+A Marijuana Establishment shall submit to the Commission a written plan of correction for any violations cited in the deficiency statement issued pursuant to 935 CMR 500.310: Deficiency Statements, within ten business days after receipt of the statement.

 A plan shall state, with respect to each deficiency, the specific corrective step(s) to be taken, a timetable for such steps, and the date by which compliance will be achieved.
 The timetable and the compliance dates shall be consistent with achievement of compliance in the most expeditious manner possible.